unavi-xyz/wired-protocol/README.md

 With VR our digital identity is more important than ever.
 We embody our avatars, we walk the roads of virtual worlds, we form real human connections with other people.
 This happens all across the internet - but with VR it becomes much more real.
-No single company should have absolute power over our experience - it's too important to leave up to good faith (and even with good intentions these systems fail).
+Nobody should have absolute power over our experience - it's too important to leave up to good faith (and even with good intentions these systems fail).

 The Wired is an attempt to change the status quo by providing an alternative framework for building, publishing,